saman-pasha/LCC/README.md

 ## Function
 lcc has some points on functions:
 * Use returns form for setting the return type. returns form must be first form of a function after arguments list.
 A fucntion without returns form will returns void instead of main which returns int.
-* Function's attributes must set in declaration time. each attribute enclosed in braces "{attribute}".
+* Function's attributes must set in declaration time. each attribute enclosed in braces or parentheses "{attribute}".
     * {declare}
     * {static}
     * {inline}